pervognsen/bitwise/FAQ.md

 **Q: Why are you doing this project?**

-I've always wanted something like this to exist, "full stack" development in the truest sense.
+I've always wanted something like this to exist, and now felt like the right time.
 There have been some similar projects in the past.
 A big influence is Niklaus Wirth's Oberon system, and Wirth's work in general.

 **Q: How are you funding it?**